Nespresso Vertuoline Review

 The Nespresso Vertuoline was one of the higher scoring models overall in our testing due to its ease of use and cleaning, and scored far better than the other pod style machines in our tests.

-The Vertuoline picked up a score of 5 out of 10 in our taste testing.
+The Vertuoline did not retain flavor well.
 In the grand scheme of things this is a relatively mediocre score, but is significantly better than what the competing Keurig models earned.

 Our testers agreed that the Vertuoline's coffee tasted a bit weaker than that from an average drip machine, but much stronger than the coffee from the Keurig machines.
 It also lacks the plastic taste present in the Keurig coffee, which makes it much more pleasant to drink.
 Most of Nespresso's available coffee flavors have nice flavor notes, but they aren't quite as pronounced as flavor notes you can get from one of our top scoring drip machines.
 If you're looking for something really rich and bold you'll have to switch to one of these traditional drip machines, or you could always switch to the line of espresso pods that Nespresso offers.
 The Vertuoline did make decent espresso that was quite bold, basically identical to the Nespresso Evoluo that we tested in our espresso machine review.